Practice Gaps and Needs

 Elements of Competence

-This CME activity has been designed to change learner competence and focuses on the American Board of Medical Specialties areas of patient care and procedural skills, and medical knowledge.
+This CE activity has been designed to improve learner competence and focuses on the American Board of Medical Specialties’ areas of patient care and procedural skills, and medical knowledge.

-In support of improving patient care, the University of Wisconsin–Madison Interprofessional Continuing Education Partnership is accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME), to provide continuing education for the healthcare team.
+In support of improving patient care, the University of Wisconsin–Madison Interprofessional Continuing Education Partnership is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-The University of Wisconsin–Madison, as a member of the University Continuing Education Association (UCEA), authorizes this program for 1.225 continuing education units (CEUs) or 12.25 hours.
+The University of Wisconsin–Madison, as a member of the University Professional Continuing Education Association (UPCEA), authorizes this program for 0.50 continuing education units (CEUs) or 5.0 hours.

 Policy on Faculty and Sponsor Disclosure

-It is the policy of the University of Wisconsin-Madison Interprofessional Continuing Education Partnership that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.
+It is the policy of the Wisconsin–Madison ICEP that the faculty, authors, planners, and other persons who may influence content of this CME activity disclose all relevant financial relationships with commercial interests in order to allow CME staff to identify and resolve any potential conflicts of interest.
 Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-Detailed disclosure will be made in the activity materials.
+Detailed disclosures will be made prior to the activity.